Hurricanes vs. Panthers: Odds, total, moneyline - Stanley Cup Semifinals Game 1

 Hurricanes vs. Panthers Betting Trends

-- Florida has played 69 games this season that finished with over 6 goals.
+- Florida has played 69 games this season with more than 6 goals.

-- The Hurricanes are 15-9 when favored on the moneyline this season.

 - The Panthers have been the underdog 13 times this season, and upset their opponent in nine, or 69.2%, of those games.